veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 ---
-date: '2025-03-11 18:00:00'
+date: "2025-03-11 18:00:00"
-slug: 'async-rust-for-dummies'
+slug: "async-rust-for-dummies"
-title: 'Async Rust for Dummies'
+title: "Async Rust for Dummies"
-description: 'Let me show you how async Rust works under the hood'
+description: "Let me show you how async Rust works under the hood"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-tutorials
-reading_time: '10'
+reading_time: "10"
 ---

 ## Introduction

 Hello, Rustaceans!
 I'm quite sure many of you use async Rust every day in your projects, but do you actually know how it works under the hood?
 In this article I'm going to show you how async Rust works, explaining the Future trait, the Pin type, and the Context and Poll types.
 Let's get started!

-> Aren't there like other thousands of articles like this?
+> Aren't there like other thousands of articles like this?\
 > Yes, but this one is mine.

 ## Why do we need async?